 Hi, I am Mateńka, an oceanic sailing yacht type Cetus 136c.
 I was born in 1986 in the Leonida Teligi shipyard in Stettin, Poland.
 My owner and co-designer Nikodem Jasiński sailed me for 22 years, followed by his daughters, first Joanna Jasińska and now Elisa Jasińska.
 I’ve been in many places around the world: cruised the North sea, crossed the Atlantic, visited the Caribbean, Bahamas and the USA, I’ve lived on the Mediterranean and much more.
 I have a lot of good friends that care about me and a lot of plans and dreams for future adventures.

 Mateńka has a long family history and has never been owned by anyone not part of the Jasinski family.
 After her pwner and co-designer Nikodem passed away in 2008, his daughter Asia took over and cared for Mateńka for many years.
 During that time, Elisa, Nikodem’s youngest daughter, got into sailing too and she now sails and lives on Mateńka.

 Nikodem Jasiński (1940 – 2008)

 Nikodem Jasiński was the co-designer, owner and captain of Mateńka.
 A sea lion.
 A dreamer.
 A beautiful person.
 He spent 30 years at sea, inspiring everyone to be a sailor too.
 He was loved by many.
 He showed us how to find freedom and make our dreams come true.

 Joanna “Asia” Jasińska

 Nikodem’s daughter Asia took over Mateńka after he passed away in 2008.
 Without her we wouldn’t be where we are today.
 She took it upon herself to keep Mateńka afloat.
-Asia and her partner Tomek took care of many repairs after her accident and brought her slowly back to life.
+Asia and her partner Tomek took care of many repairs after her accident and brought her back to life.

 Ela “Elisa” Jasińska